Torsors in super-symmetry: Shifting to the Hopf-algebra world

 \begin{theorem} Suppose that $A=(A, \rho)$ is a non-zero algebra in $\M^H$; $\overline{A}$ is then naturally a purely even algebra in $\M^{\overline{H}}$.
 Let $B=A^{\mathrm{co} H}$.
 Assume \begin{itemize} \item[(a)] the map $\alpha : A\otimes A\to A\otimes H$ in \eqref{EALP} is surjective, \item[(b)] $\overline{A}/\overline{A}^{\mathrm{co} \overline{H}}$ is $\overline{H}$-Galois, \item[(c)] $\overline{H}$ is smooth as an algebra, and \item[(d)] $A$ is Noetherian and smooth. \end{itemize} Then $A/B$ is $H$-Galois, and $B$ is Noetherian, smooth and such that

 whence, with the assumptions of Theorem \ref{THA} all satisfied, $A$ is of the form \eqref{EBAH}. \end{theorem}

 \begin{rem} Under the situation of Theorem \ref{THB} assume that (a) is satisfied.
-It is proved by \cite[Theorems 1.2 and 3.7]{MSS} that $A/B$ is $H$-Galois, if $\overline{H}$ is co-Frobenius as a coalgebra or equivalently, if the affine algebraic group $\G_{\mathsf{ev}}$, which is now represented by $\overline{H}$, has an integral. \end{rem}
+It is proved by \cite[Theorems 1.2 and 3.7]{MSS} that $A/B$ is $H$-Galois, if $\overline{H}$ is co-Frobenius as a coalgebra, or equivalently, if the affine algebraic group $\G_{\mathsf{ev}}$, which is now represented by $\overline{H}$, has an integral.
+When $\operatorname{char}k=0$, the assumption is satisfied if and only if $\G_{\mathsf{ev}}$ is linearly reductive; see Sullivan \cite{Sullivan} also for characterizations in the positive characteristic case. \end{rem}